02 | Sensing the World

 Explore the archive from GDC, Shake That Button and beyond:

-Find one interesting project/controller from there and write a short description of the project.
+Find one interesting project/controller and write a short description of the project.
 Include a link to it and even embed a video to your site if there it is available.
 Why did you choose this?
 What caught your attention?

 2. Come up with a concept for your own Alt+Ctrl Interface #